ESG Questionnaire Response - Ninety One

 1. Please provide your ESG-related policies.
 Please provide a formal statement of your ESG-related policies if you have one.

-There are two policies that govern the ESG space at Ninety One.
+There are two policies which govern the ESG space at Ninety One.

-Ninety One's Sustainability Policy addresses Ninety One鈥檚 approach to sustainability.
+Ninety One's describes our approach to sustainability.
 It covers the full sustainability framework at Ninety One, which comprises three core components: Invest, Advocate and Inhabit.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.